watchdog1023/Tesseract/README.md

 # Tesseract
-This is an app that will translate text on images to text the screen
+This is an app that will translate text on images to text on screen